KarolPlonka/markdown-cv/index.md

 ## Specialized in
-- Data engeenering and visulization
+- Data engineering and visualization
 - REST API
 - DevOps